satellite-image-deep-learning/techniques/README.md

 # State of the art
 What are companies doing?
-* Overall many using AWS S3 backend for image storage.
+* Overall trend to using AWS S3 backend for image storage.
 Just speculating, but a [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be where companies are headed for routine compute tasks, whilst providing a Jupyter notebook approach for custom analysis.
+[Cloud optimised geotiffs to become the standard?](http://blog.digitalglobe.com/developers/cloud-optimized-geotiffs-and-the-path-to-accessible-satellite-imagery-analytics/)
 * DigitalGlobe have a cloud hosted Jupyter notebook platform called [GBDX](https://platform.digitalglobe.com/gbdx/).
+Cloud hosting means they can guarantee the infrastructure supports their algorithms, and they appear to be close/closer to deploying DL.
+[Tutorial notebooks here](https://notebooks.geobigdata.io/hub/tutorials/list).
-* Planet have a [Jupyter notebook platform](https://developers.planet.com/) which can be deployed locally and requires an API key.
-They have a python wrapper to their rest API (which is possibly a wrapper around Geoserver?).
+* Planet have a [Jupyter notebook platform](https://developers.planet.com/) which can be deployed locally and requires an [API key](https://developers.planet.com/docs/quickstart/getting-started/) (14 days free).
+They have a python wrapper (2.7?!) to their rest API.
+They are mostly focussed on classical & fast algorithms?

 # Interesting projects
-* Pangeo - resources for parallel processing of images http://pangeo.io/index.html
+* Pangeo - resources for parallel processing using Dask and Xarray http://pangeo.io/index.html
 * Open Data Cube - serve up cubes of data https://www.opendatacube.org/
 * [Process Satellite data using AWS Lambda functions](https://github.com/RemotePixel/remotepixel-api)